run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/deployment-release-activities.md

     others;

-4. You can link the roles and responsibilities, projects, documents, notes and notifications of system to the release request.
+4. You can link the roles and responsibilities, projects, documents, notes and notifications of system to the release.
 To do so, it's necessary to click on the available frame, select the item to link it to the release;

 5. In addition to allowing the link of responsibilities, projects, and